 Investigators who believe that their protocol is exempt from review should submit (1) a completed Claim of Exemption Form and (2) documentation from the local IRB stating that the protocol has been determined to be exempt.
-If human anatomical substances are being used, a copy of the consent form that was used with subjects when the anatomical substances were initially obtained for use in research should be provided.
-This consent form should demonstrate that subjects consented to the use of their donated samples in the type of research being conducted.

 5. Minimal Risk Research